P-p-H-d/mlib/README.md

 A typical example is if you want to provide the OOR\_SET and OOR\_EQUAL operators to a type so that it can be used in an OA dict.
 To do it, you use the M\_OPEXTEND macro.
-It takes as first argument the oplist you want to inherit with, and then you provide the additionals associations between operators to methods you want to add or override in the inherited oplist.
+It takes as first argument the oplist you want to inherit with, and then you provide the additional associations between operators to methods you want to add or override in the inherited oplist.
 For example:

 ```C